 05 of 10

-FREE Admission to National Naval Aviation Museum
+Visit the National Naval Aviation Museum

 If you don't have time in your travel schedule to visit the museum, make a quick stop at the Florida Welcome Center in Pensacola to see a life-size display of a Blue Angel fighter jet.